delta-rs/delta/README.md

 [//]: # "- Read through the documentation on our [docs](https://docs.rs/delta/latest/delta/)."

-- If you’d like to discuss Delta, head over to the [GitHub Discussions](https://github.com/delta-rs/delta/discussions) section and join the conversation.
+- If you’d like to discuss Delta, head over to [Discord](https://discord.gg/g5HtkAzRNG) and join the conversation.

-- Check out our [wiki](https://github.com/delta-rs/delta/wiki) for guides, tips, and additional resources.
+- Check out our [docs](https://deltaml.org/delta/docs) on our website for guides, tips, and additional resources.

-- If you are upgrading, read the release notes for upgrade instructions and "new and noteworthy" features.
+- If you are upgrading, read the release notes to be informed about breaking changes.

-- Ask a question we monitor stackoverflow.com for questions tagged with `delta-rs`.
+- Ask a question we monitor stackoverflow.com for questions tagged with `deltaml`.

 - Report bugs with Delta at https://github.com/delta-rs/delta/issues.